-Stomache ache is very common and can range from stomach cramps and constipation to bloating.
-Most people experience stomache ache several times a year.
+Stomach ache is very common and can range from stomach cramps and constipation to bloating.
+Most people experience stomach ache several times a year.
 The symptoms can be caused by a disease such as Crohn's disease or irritable bowel syndrome, but also by acute food poisoning, food allergy, stomach flu, stress or menstrual issues.
-In the case of stomach flu, stomache ache may be accompanied by vomiting, a decreased appetite and diarrhoea.
+In the case of stomach flu, stomach ache may be accompanied by vomiting, a decreased appetite and diarrhoea.
 Stomach flu is usually caused by a highly contagious virus.

 Headache is a common health complaint.
 Some headaches can be the sign of an underlying condition, but most headaches are not serious.
 There are different types of headaches and each has its own characteristics and symptoms: pain on both sides of the head, in a specific spot, or throbbing, stinging or pounding pain.
 Everyone experiences headache differently.
 The symptoms may also vary depending on the time of day.

-Menstrual pain is the pain that women experience before or during menstruation.
+Menstruation pain is the pain that women experience before or during menstruation.
 The pain tends to manifest itself in the lower abdomen, back, thighs or head.
 Menstruation can also be accompanied by other symptoms, such as bloating, nausea, dizziness, fatigue and mood swings.
-For some women, menstrual pain is so severe that it interferes with their daily activities.
+For some women, menstruation pain is so severe that it interferes with their daily activities.

 Back pain is a condition that can occur spontaneously or worsen over time.
 The pain may be sharp and stabbing, or it may be a dull but constant ache.
 Movement and posture are commonly believed to relate to back pain.
 Spending much of your day in a sitting position can leave your back sore or stiff.
 Back pain can occur in both the upper and lower back.